 Content optimization goes far beyond adding keywords or fixing content issues like metadata.
 Now, updating your website content requires more precision and attention to detail.
 You need to focus on a lot more things than adding keywords.

-We often hear “Content is King,” which is true; however, your content can only be king if it’s trustworthy.
+We often hear “Content is King,” which is true; however, your digital content strategies can only be king if it’s trustworthy.
 If your content reflects trust, only then can you expect conversions, leads, and eventually sales.
+No matter how much optimize the content you’re producing if your audience doesn’t trust you then it would be of no use!

-Content is all about wordplay; so, it makes sense to use words that are right for building trust.
-There are some basic words you can incorporate in your content that are the epitome of trust.
-For example, due to, since, accordingly, therefore, thus, etc. Of course, there are more words like guaranteed, best-selling, endorsed, official, privacy, lifetime, moneyback, discounted, proven, verify, results, etc. These are some examples of words that make your content more trustworthy for users reading it.
+Content marketing optimization is all about wordplay; so, it makes sense to use words that are right for building trust.
+There are some basic words you can incorporate in your content to optimize content that is the epitome of trust.
+For example, due to, since, accordingly, therefore, thus, etc. Of course, there are more words like guaranteed, best-selling, endorsed, official, privacy, lifetime, moneyback, discounted, proven, verify, results, etc. These are some examples of words that will help you build trust & optimize content.

-The intention behind your content piece should be objective; it shouldn’t be assertive or demanding.
+The intention behind your content optimization should be objective; it shouldn’t be assertive or demanding.

-Now, it might seem unreliable, but most users depend on what other users have to say about your products and services compared to what you have to say about it.
+Now, it might seem unreliable, but most users depend on what other users have to say about your products and services compared to what you have to say about them.

 Users trust other users who have experience working with you and your brand.
 That’s where UGC plays a role.
 You’re probably wondering how you can incorporate user-generated content – that’s easy to get powerful and compelling testimonials.